tonycimaglia/Accessibility/README.md

 Making sure that all users have equal access to the information and functionality of your site.

-The users that we're mainly referring to when we discuss a11y (just an abbrevation) are those with physical impairments.
+The users that we're mainly referring to when we discuss a11y (abbrevation) are those with physical impairments.
 It can also refer to users on mobile devices or people using slow internet connections.

 Accessible sites are designed designed and developed so that people with disabilities can use them